tm-craggs/city-notes/Year 1/Ethics/2 - Lecture.md

 4) Resilience under pressure - Be true to your personal and professional beliefs, particularly when others ask you to violate them
 5) Heightened sense of fairness - Understanding what is fair will help you mediate conflicts and make solid professional decisions.
 6) Attention to detail in maintaining perspective - Do not forget the overall nature and purpose of the technology being built
 7) Pragmatism in applying professional standards. -  Understand that making technology involves trade-offs.
 Pick your battles, you cannot solve all the industry problems on your own.
-Take care of yourself, keep an
+Take care of yourself, keep an eye on your stress levels and watch for burn out.

+- To survive in software engineering with any dignity and self-respect, you will need several of these 7 traits.
+- They are essential for professionals.

+**Summary**

+- Both users and engineers encouter ethical issues when building or interacting with technology
+- The top ethical concerns of software engineers include military use, privacy, advertising and surveillance.
+- Responses of software engineers to ethical concerns include negotiation, feet voting and refusal.
+- Adopting "grounded ethics" can help you anticipate and prevent the negative implications and consequences of specific technologies.
+- Tools for grounded ethics include ethical speculation, the FAPT framework and professional codes of conduct.
+- Ethical speculation asks hypothetical questions to help us forsee the unintended consequences of technology.
+- The FAPT framework provides structure and direction for ethical speculation.
+- Professional codes of conduct contribute principles to guide our practise.